mike-french/myrex/README.md

 ## Multiple Matches

-Some regular expressions are ambiguous and will have multiple matches, For example, the string `a` matches the regex `(a?)(a*)` in 2 different ways, and the resulting captures will have different values: `"a",""` and `"","a"`.
+Some regular expressions are ambiguous and may have multiple possible captures for a successful match.

-The outcome for ambiguous regexes is usually based on whether the operators are _greedy_ or not.
+The outcome for ambiguous expressions is usually determined by the operators being _greedy_ or _non-greedy._
-The Myrex implementation has local atomic operators that execute in parallel as an NFA, so they cannot choose `greedy` or `non-greedy` behaviour.
+The Myrex implementation has local atomic operators that execute in parallel as an NFA, so they cannot choose _greedy_ or _non-greedy_ behaviour.

+For example, the string `aa` matches the regex `(a?)(a?)(a*)(a*)` in 8 different ways.
+A _greedy_ sequential algorithm will always capture `"a","a","",""`.
+A _non-greedy_ sequential algorithm will always capture `"","","","aa"`.
+A parallel algorithm that finds all matches will return 8 different sets of captures.

-However, there is an option to choose how multiple matches are handled:
+There is an option to choose how multiple matches are handled:
 * _One_ - stop at the first successful match and return the capture.
   If it is a oneshot execution, then teardown the NFA process network.
   If it is a batch execution, then just halt the `Executor` process.